npgsql/doc/conceptual/EFCore.PG/mapping/nts.md

 }
 ```

-This will set up all the necessary mappings and operation translators.
+This sets up all the necessary mappings and operation translators.
 In addition, to make sure that the PostGIS extension is installed in your database, add the following to your DbContext:

 ```c#
 protected override void OnModelCreating(ModelBuilder builder)